What We Do

 Local Secondary Schools

-We work with Peters Township Middle School Writing Coaches to learn to be peer tutors of writing at their school.
+We help Peters Township Middle School Writing Coaches and Woodland Hills High School Writing Consultants learn to be peer tutors of writing at their schools.

 Elsinore Bennu Think Tank for Restorative Justice